College of Letters & Science

 203 Van Vleck Hall, 480 Lincoln Drive, Madison, WI 53706; 608-263-2546, www.math.wisc.edu/~amep

-Committee-in-Charge: Professors Forest (Physics), Graham (Chemical Engineering), Milewski, Waleffe (co-coordinators, Mathematics)
+Committee-in-Charge: Professors Forest (Physics), Graham (Chemical Engineering), Waleffe (Mathematics, Engineering Physics)

-- A total of at least 125 credits is required in the College of Engineering, the College of Letters & Science, or both, with a minimum GPA of 2.0.
+A total of at least 125 credits with a minimum GPA of 2.000 is required.

-- A minimum of 20 credits in liberal arts and science (C) courses outside the physical and mathematical sciences.
+A minimum of 20 credits in liberal arts and science (C) courses outside the physical and mathematical sciences are required.
 Courses must carry the "C" designation in the Course Guide and may not carry a physical science (P) breadth designation or be listed or crosslisted in the mathematics or computer science departments.
-The minimum of 20 credits in liberal arts and science courses may not include more than 10 credits from any single department.

 - Credits may include a maximum of 8 credits in biological sciences.